kenny-vo/python/README.md

 mapped to the appropriate operation should take the expected numbers by index from the list passed in and return back to you the result of the operation.

-We haven't discussed lists yet, but they are very similar to Ruby arrays.
-The syntax required for this is very similar to how you would approach this in Ruby.
-Lean on the knowledge you gained from the [Python vs Ruby study](https://github.com/ga-wdi-boston/python-vs-ruby-study/)!
+We haven't discussed lists yet, but they are very similar to Javascript arrays.
+The syntax required for this is very similar to how you would approach this in Javascript.

 Remember, to run a Python script from the command line: